 View to the Universe, June 4th, 2021

 June 4th, 2021 succeed to view to the distant universe.
 Telescope: APO ED80-600 mm mounted on SkyWatcher EPM35 - camera SONY alpha58 in mainfocus. - The picture shows the socalled 'LEO-Triplet', three distant galaxies in the constellation LEO - M65, M66 and NGC3628.
-The photo was stacked from more single pictures a single with exposure tome of 30 to 40 sec with ISO 800, total exposure time around 600 sec.
+The photo was stacked from single pictures with an exposure time of 45 sec with ISO 800, total exposure time around 68 minutes.
 The three galaxies form a group in a distance from earth of approx. 35 millions lightyears with an age of more than 13 billions years.
 Magnitude 9 to 10 mag, diameter 100,000 Lys. - July 12th, 2021 I had the chance to catch the globular star cluster M3 in the constellation canes venatici; the distance to earth is some 40,000 Lys - it is therefore part of our galaxy (milky way) - it contains approx. half a million of stars and the diameter is some 90 Lys.
 The apparent magnitude is 6,2 - therefore cannot be seen with the naked eye.
 Seven single photos taken with 30 sec exposure time, which results in a total time of 210 sec.

 'Messier'-trip in constallations 'Taurus-Auriga-Cancer-Perseus' on April 11th, 2021